mikependon/RepoDB.NET/pages/features/implicitmapping.md

 # Implicit Mapping

-This is a feature that would allow you to implicitly map the .NET CLR objects or class properties into its equivalent object in the database.
-Certain mapper classes has been provided in order to avoid the usage of the attributes in the classes.
+This is a feature that would allow you to implicitly map the .NET CLR type or class properties into its equivalent object in the database.
+Certain mapper classes has been provided in order to avoid the usage of the attributes within the classes.

 #### Fluent Mapping

-Use the [FluentMapper](/mapper/fluentmapper) class to manage the fluent mappings for `Table`, `Column`, `Primary`, `Identity`, `Database Types` and `Property Handlers`.
+Use the [FluentMapper](/mapper/fluentmapper) class to fluently manage the mappings of the table/properties, primary/identity columns, database types and class/property handlers.

 ###### Entity Mapping